Platypus-Tech/DFC-DOS/README.md

 # MS-DOS v2.0 Source Code for Continued Development
 This repo contains the original source-code and compiled binaries for MS-DOS v1.25 and MS-DOS v2.0.

 These are the same files [originally shared at the Computer History Museum on March 25th, 2014]( http://www.computerhistory.org/atchm/microsoft-ms-dos-early-source-code/) and are being (re)published in this repo to make them easier to find, reference-to in external writing and works, and to allow exploration and experimentation for those interested in early PC Operating Systems.
-I'm changing the source code to just v2.0.
+I changed the source code to just v2.0.

 ## License
 All files within this repo are released under the [MIT (OSI) License]( https://en.wikipedia.org/wiki/MIT_License) as per the [LICENSE file](/LICENSE.md) stored in the root of this repo.

 ## Contribute!
 The source files in this repo are up for development!
-If you want to contribute, I could have some help with the following:
+If you want to contribute, I could have some help with the following (but please leave some of the additional comments and typos, they're funny!):

 1. Adding interenet connection
 2. Adding drivers for USB, Aux, and anything else more modern